aquental/chainlink-hackathon/README.md

 ### 1.2 Purpose and Vision

-InvestorHub is a web application designed to simplify cryptocurrency investing for beginners by facilitating entry into the crypto world through liquidity pool investments.
-The platform aims to be the most trusted and intuitive gateway for new investors, providing a secure, educational, and gamified experience.
-Users can earn interest via liquidity pools while benefiting from transparent cost management, a native utility token (InvestorHub Token, IHT) pegged to a stablecoin (USDC or DAI), and a focus on reducing cognitive load.
+InvestorHub is a transformative web application designed to simplify cryptocurrency investing for beginners through DeFi liquidity pools.
+Our vision is to be the most trusted and intuitive platform for novice investors, offering a secure, engaging, and educational experience that builds confidence in navigating crypto.
+With a gamified learning journey, transparent cost management, automated gas fee solutions, and the IHUB token pegged to a stablecoin (USDC/DAI), InvestorHub acts as an Investment Integration Protocol, seamlessly connecting users to trusted DeFi opportunities while reducing cognitive barriers and common pitfalls.

 ### 1.3 Problem Statement

-Newcomers to cryptocurrency face significant barriers: complex terminology, hidden gas fees, technical jargon, and the intricacies of DeFi concepts like liquidity pools and impermanent loss.
-These create a high cognitive load, making it difficult for beginners to participate in yield-generating opportunities.
-InvestorHub addresses these by simplifying the investment process, offering gamified education, transparently managing costs, and curating vetted liquidity pools.
+Newcomers to cryptocurrency face significant barriers: confusing terms, hidden gas fees, and complex DeFi concepts like liquidity pools and temporary losses from price changes.
+These create a high cognitive load, blocking beginners from earning interest in DeFi.
+InvestorHub solves this by simplifying investments with one-click access, offering interactive tutorials with IHUB token rewards, transparently managing fees, and curating secure liquidity pools.

 ### 1.4 Business Objectives

-- Acquire 100,000 active users within 12 months of launch.
+- **Grow to 100,000 active users** within 12 months of launch, tapping into the massive demand for accessible crypto investing.
-- Process $20M in transaction volume within the first year.
+- **Handle $250 million in transaction volume** in the first year, reflecting our focus on seamless liquidity pool investments.
-- Maintain a user retention rate of 65% after 6 months.
+- **Maintain 70% of users' activity after 6 months**, ensuring our platform remains engaging and easy to use.
-- Achieve an 80% educational module completion rate among active users.
+- **Achieve an 80% completion rate among users**, empowering beginners with clear, gamified learning to build crypto confidence.
-- Generate $2M in revenue through transaction facilitation.
+- **Earn $330,000 in revenue** through transaction fees, driven only by our user-friendly investment tool.
-- Establish the InvestorHub utility token (IHT) as a valuable ecosystem asset.
+- **Total Addressable Market (TAM)**: $394.88 billion, the global fintech market size in 2025, covering all financial technology services.
+- **Serviceable Addressable Market (SAM)**: $15 billion, targeting digital investment platforms and DeFi solutions for retail investors worldwide.
+- **Serviceable Obtainable Market (SOM)**: $150 million, focusing on new crypto investors worldwide using our platform in the first year.

 ---